Changes in posture and gait (walking pattern) are common with aging. Changes in the skin and hair are also common.

 Talk to your health care provider before starting a new exercise program.

 It is important to eat a well-balanced diet with plenty of calcium.
-Women need to be especially careful to get enough calcium and vitamin D as they age.
-Postmenopausal women and men over age 65 should take 1,200 mg of calcium and 400 to 800 international units (IU) of vitamin D per day.
-If you have osteoporosis, talk to your doctor about prescription treatments.
+Women need to be particularly careful to get enough calcium and vitamin D as they age.
+Postmenopausal women and men over age 70 should take in 1,200 mg of calcium per day.
+Women and men over 70 should get 800 international units (IU) of vitamin D daily.
+If you have osteoporosis, talk to your provider about prescription treatments.

 Osteoporosis and aging; Muscle weakness associated with aging; Osteoarthritis